London and Shanghai advanced, while Paris, Tokyo and Hong Kong declined.

 U.S. futures edged lower after Wall Street capped a milestone-shattering week Friday with stock indexes hitting more record highs as investors welcomed a report showing the nation’s job market was even stronger last month than expected.

-Oil prices slipped as the United Arab Emirates pushed back against a plan by the OPEC oil cartel and allied producing countries to extend the global pact to cut oil production beyond April 2022.
+Oil prices reversed early losses ahead of a meeting of oil producing nations as the United Arab Emirates pushed back against a plan by the OPEC oil cartel and allied producing countries to extend a global pact to cut oil production beyond April 2022.

-Benchmark U.S. crude oil lost 11 cents to $75.05 per barrel in electronic trading on the New York Mercantile Exchange.
+Benchmark U.S. crude oil picked up 22 cents to $75.38 per barrel in electronic trading on the New York Mercantile Exchange.
 It shed 7 cents on Friday to $75.16 per barrel.
-Brench crude, the international standard, gave up 8 cents to $76.09 per barrel.
+Brent crude, the international standard, added 30 cents to $76.47 per barrel.

-One of the group’s largest oil producers, the UAE is seeking to increase its output — setting up a contest with ally and OPEC heavyweight Saudi Arabia, which has led a push to keep a tight lid on production.
+The UAE, one of OPEC's largest oil producers, wants to increase its output — setting up a contest with ally and OPEC heavyweight Saudi Arabia, which has led a push to keep a tight lid on production.

 The combined OPEC Plus grouping of members led by Saudi Arabia and non-members, chief among them Russia, failed to reach an agreement Friday on oil output.
 Negotiations over the dispute are set to resume Monday.